chharvey/counterpoint-proposals/issues/94-maybe-access.md

 For dynamic types (e.g. lists/dicts), both the regular and maybe access operators are allowed.
 Regular access returns the invariant type of the data structure, whereas optional access unions it with `null`.

 ### Claim Access
 The **claim access** operator `!.` will be dropped and unsupported until Version 0.5.
-It will be used for Result types and Exceptions.
+It will be used for Result types and Exceptions (#100).
 Though still allowed by syntax, it is now temporarily a semantic error to use them.
 ```cp
 result!.value; %> SemanticError
 ```